juju/docs/src/en/charms-offline-config.md

  - client
  - controller
- - non-controller machines
+ - machines

-Where the client is the Juju client from whence `juju` commands are invoked;
+Where the *client* is the Juju client from whence `juju` commands are invoked;
-the controller is the Juju controller; and the non-controller machines are the workload Juju machines.
+the *controller* is the Juju machine acting as controller; and the *machines* are the Juju machines that get created during charm deployment.

 ## Configuration methods